Better Man (2016 TV series)

 Better Man (我的極品男友 (wǒ de jípǐn nányǒu, My Best Quality Boyfriend)) is a 2016 Taiwanese romance, family television drama starring Lin Yo-Wei, Tender Huang, Jolin Chien, Cindy Lien, Shara Lin and Hope Lin.
-Filming began on May 5, 2016 and is filmed as it airs.
+Filming began on May 5, 2016 and the episodes were aired as soon as the filming finished.
 The original broadcast began on June 1, 2016 on SET Metro, airing weekdays (Monday through Friday) at 8:00 pm.

 Synopsis

 The Yang brothers have it all — good looks, brains and family background.
 But each shuns romantic entanglements for his own reasons.
-Yang Zhen Wei is the workaholic oldest brother who only has his mind set on expanding his catering business.
-Yang Zhen Hao is the middle brother who works in the entertainment industry and as a fitness instructor.
-Yang Zhen Kai is the meticulous youngest brother who has been given the position of CEO of the family empire.
+Yang Zhenwei is the workaholic eldest brother who only has his mind set on expanding his catering business.
+Yang Zhenhao is the middle brother who works in the entertainment industry and as a fitness instructor.
+Yang Zhenkai is the meticulous youngest brother who has been given the position of CEO of the family empire.
 How will the brothers handle their emotions when they each meet a woman who turns their perfect worlds upside down?